Skip to main content

 However, there are several circumstances where the commercial exploitation may lead to copyright infringement:

-• The results obtained reproduce (totally or partially) pre-existing copyrighted works which were used to feed and train the algorithm.
+• The results obtained reproduce (totally or partially) pre-existing copyrighted works that were used to feed and train the algorithm.

 • The T&C specifies that you may not exploit commercially the results obtained.